hgopi/js-coding-samples/README.md

 ## Variable scope

+The scope is the current context of execution.
+The context in which values and expressions are "visible," or can be referenced.
+If a variable or other expression is not "in the current scope," then it is unavailable for use.
+Scopes can also be layered in a hierarchy, so that child scopes have access to parent scopes, but not vice versa.

 ### Global scope
 A variable declared outside of all the function or without a `var` keyword is a global variable in Javascript.
 This variable can be accessed from anywhere in the program.